zhoufenqin/diag4j/doc/quick-start-diagnostic-agent.md

 # Quick Start Guide: Java Diagnostic Agent
 Java Diagnostic Agent is a java agent for throubleshooting Java process.
-It doesn't need to rebuild and redeploy the application.
-Currently, it support add logs around a function in Java class, once the function is called, the log will be printed and calculate the total cost.
+It doesn't need to rebuild, redeploy or restart the application.
+Currently, it support add logs around a function in Java class, once the function is called, the log will be printed and calculate the total time consumed.

 ## Prerequisites
 - [install diag4j in Your Cluster](quick-start.md#steps)